raopg/hackuci-resources/README.md

 3. [Student Benefits and Packs](#3-student-benefits-and-packs)
 4. [Master API directory](https://www.programmableweb.com/category/all/api)
 5. [Credits](#credits)

+Special credit to [A-to-Z-Resources](https://github.com/dipakkr/A-to-Z-Resources-for-Students).
+The majority of content and ideas was inspired by this repository.
+Please check it out.
+Be sure to drop a star.

 # Software Resources
 Here is a list of software that is recommended to be downloaded before the hackathon.